cdonahu/st558-project2/world.md

 data$data_channel_is_world <- factor(data$data_channel_is_world)
 ```

-Next we will begin our look at one specific channel by subsetting the
+Next we will begin our look at one specific channel (world) by
-data.
+subsetting the data.

 ``` r
 channel <- channel # set = to channel when ready to automate